-Promote rural residential development at a density consistent with the rural character of the area and will not lead to the introduction of urban services.

-To encourage structured growth for Norris Arm that will ensure orderly development between land uses.

-Protect and enhance the physical and social well-being of all residents and ensure the town remains a pleasant place in which to live, work and visit.

-Maximize the efficiency and cost effectiveness of municipal services.
+- Promote residential development at a density consistent with the rural character of the area. - To encourage structured growth for Robert's Arm that will ensure orderly development between land uses. - Protect and enhance the physical and social well-being of all residents and ensure the town remains a pleasant place in which to live, work and visit. - Maximize the efficiency and cost effectiveness of municipal services.

-Allocate land for development which will promote the efficient and orderly expansion of compatible land use activities.

-Ensure all development takes place in a logical sequence, and to best utilize the financial resources and land base of the Planning Area.

-Maintain safe and efficient movement of traffic along the Planning Area's road and highway network.

-Encourage infill development within existing serviced areas.

-Avoid extending services to areas where the cost to do so would be exorbitant.
+- Allocate land for development which will promote the efficient and orderly expansion of compatible land use activities. - Ensure all development takes place in a logical sequence, and to best utilize the financial resources and land base of the Planning Area. - Maintain safe and efficient movement of traffic along the Planning Area's road and highway network. - Encourage infill development within existing serviced areas. - Avoid extending services to areas where the cost to do so would be exorbitant.

-3.2 Residential Housing
+2.2 Residential Housing

-To provide for an adequate quality, quantity and mix of housing to serve the needs of the present and future population.

-Ensure that land uses are properly allocated so that conflicts between non-compatible uses are avoided.
+- To provide for an adequate quality, quantity and mix of housing to serve the needs of the present and future population. - Ensure that land uses are properly allocated so that conflicts between noncompatible uses are avoided.

-Provide appropriate buffer zones between residential and non-residential areas (i.e. commercial, industrial).

-Prevent development in residential areas which are incompatible with residential uses.
+- Provide appropriate buffer zones between residential and non-residential areas (i.e. commercial, industrial). - Prevent development in residential areas which are incompatible with residential uses.

-3.3 Economy
+2.3 Economy